StavrosKetseas/Exploratory-data-analysis-correlation-between-distribution-of-Covid-19-vaccines-and-GDP-using-R/README.md

-The .pdf file given in Greek also contains the code in R inside.
+The .pdf file given in Greek also contains the code in R.